 Read I Corinthians 13

 We need to ask ourselves this question, “Are we loving?”
 That could be a hard question to answer.
 Maybe we should ask, “Are we patient?
 Are we kind?
 Are we trusting?”
 These types of questions are more a matter of the heart.
 Can we measure ourselves according to these qualities of love?
 The Word of God says, “If we don’t have love, we are nothing.”

 Jesus said in John 13:35 KJV, “By this shall all men know that ye are my disciples, if ye have love one to another.”
 Making the choice to love others is a command given by our Lord to those who would call themselves Christians.

-History teaches us though Stanton was rude and abrasive, he couldn't resist the patiences that Lincoln showed him.
+History teaches us though Stanton was rude and abrasive, he couldn't resist the patience that Lincoln showed him.
 Stanton couldn't resist the non-retaliating spirit of the man called, Lincoln.
 Love forgives seventy times seven when it has been wronged.
-Long suffering endures the insults and injuries of others and kindness pays them back only with deeds of goodness, and unfeigned love.
+Long-suffering endures the insults and injuries of others and kindness pays them back only with deeds of goodness, and unfeigned love.

 Lord, may I learn to share my love by what I do and not only by what I say.